gdbroman/broman.blog/_posts/2020/2020-12-12-what-do-you-think.md

 Not your parents, not your neighbour, not your president.

-The potential of our future is inversely correlated to what degree we let an external government replace internal governing.
+The potential of our future is inversely correlated to what degree we let an external government replace our internal governing.